 Play by the rules

 Once you’ve chosen your location, you’ll want to make sure you can get married there.
 If you’re saying ‘I do’ abroad, the Government of Canada recommends contacting the embassy or consulate of the place you’re planning on getting hitched so you aren’t met with any nasty surprises when you arrive.
 You’ll probably need a few extra documents and may need to get some translated, so look into it early.
 If you’re getting married in another province, we've got all the info you need for how to get married in Canada.

 You probably don’t want to be booking your wedding during “hurricane season”, so remember to check when the conditions of your destination are most ideal.

-If you’re going off professional resort photos, you may be disappointed when you arrive, so if possible, go on a pre-wedding retreat to see if the destination you fell in love with is for you.
+If you’re going off professional resort photos, you may be disappointed when you arrive, so if possible, go on a pre-wedding retreat to see if the destination you fell in love with during the research phase is for you.

 Cut costs where you can

 There’s no doubt about it, destination weddings aren’t cheap.
 However, there are a few tips and tricks that’ll help you save cash.
 For example: use Hopper to check when flights to your destination are least expensive or ask a travel expert about inexpensive package deals.
 Hotels and resorts also tend to offer group pricing, so look into that.

 Speaking of money, your wedding budget will have to be a bit flexible.
 Now, don’t get too outrageous with your spending and definitely have a cap-off, but things may change and costs may fluctuate.
 For example, if your maid of honour can’t afford the journey, you may have to pick up her bill.
 Pro tip: read our article about who pays for what in a destination wedding.